WICG/file-handling/explainer.md

 The user can right click on CSV or SVG files in the operating system's file browser, and choose to open the files with the Grafr web application.
 (This option would only be presented if Grafr has been [installed](https://w3c.github.io/manifest/#installable-web-applications).).

-Choosing to open the file would create a new top level browsing context, navigating to '{origin}{action}'.
+Choosing to open the file would create a new top level browsing context, navigating to the `action` URL (resolved against the manifest URL).
 Assuming the user opened `graph.csv` in Grafr the URL would be `https://grafr.com/open-csv/`.

 To access launched files, a site should specify a consumer for a `launchQueue` object attached to `window`.
 Launches are queued until they are handled by this consumer, which is invoked exactly once for each launch.
 In this manner, we can ensure every launch is handled, regardless of when the consumer was specified.